p-ob/pob.dev/src/blog/2024/07/hello-world.md

 title: Hello, World!
 ---

 Back in 2020 (just prior to the lockdown), I had sat down and started hacking together my own personal website.
 At the time, I was hoping to use [Eleventy](https://11ty.dev), Google's [material web components](https://github.com/material-components/material-web), and [Netlify](https://www.netlify.com), among a few other fun tools.
-My attempt then didn't succeed, and I let my site sit.
+My attempts then fizzled during the pandemic, and I let my site sit.

 Well, finally this year, I've started the whole process over again.